Is There a Dimmer Outlook Ahead for Valero Energy Corporation (VLO)?

 Current profitability levels for the company are sitting at:

-The net margin for Valero Energy Corporation stands at -2.20.
-The total capital return value is set at -5.04, while invested capital returns managed to touch -4.35.
-Equity return is now at value -2.50, with -0.80 for asset returns.
+The net margin for Valero Energy Corporation stands at +0.82.
+Equity return is now at value -7.60, with -2.50 for asset returns.

-Based on Valero Energy Corporation (VLO), the company’s capital structure generated 84.29 points at debt to equity in total, while total debt to capital is 45.74.
-Total debt to assets is 30.26, with long-term debt to equity ratio resting at 78.93.
-Finally, the long-term debt to capital ratio is 42.83.

 >> 7 Top Picks for the Post-Pandemic Economy <<